Young Art 2027: Senses

 – Young Art 2021: My World, Our Planet

-Submission guidelines, including information on the parameters of what works of art will be considered for the juried exhibition, are available online here.
-Please review the Young Art 2025 submission guidelines, the list of important dates on the right sidebar of this webpage, and the FAQs below before preparing youth art submissions.
+Submission guidelines, including information on the parameters of what works of art will be considered for the juried exhibition, are coming soon.
+Please review the Young Art submission guidelines (coming soon!), the list of important dates on the right sidebar of this webpage, and the FAQs below before preparing youth art submissions.

-We invite all young artists from the San Diego County and Tijuana regions to visit The San Diego Museum of Art for inspiration.
-Observe and interpret works of art from the Museum collection in person or virtually through the resources below:
+We invite all youth artists from San Diego County and the Tijuana region to find inspiration at The San Diego Museum of Art (SDMA) and MOPA@SDMA.
+Explore and respond to artworks from the Museum’s collection, either in person or through online resources.

 - Explore the Museum collection online

-- Sign up for a Nurture and Nature Student Art Workshop
+- Educators can sign up for a Student Art Workshop (Open August 2026)

 FAQ